-Yep, that’s how I feel about it, too.
-Yet the doctors I was consulting with were using scare tactics and certified letters, strongly recommending the cut, poison and burn approach as if my life depended on it.
+That’s how I felt, too.
+Yet the doctors I was consulting with used scare tactics and strongly recommended the cut, poison and burn approach as if my life depended on it.

 “If we could give every individual the right amount of nourishment and exercise, not too little and not too much, we would have found the safest way to health.”
 Hippocrates